tfalbo/tfalbo/README.md

 # 🙋🏻‍♀️ Hello!
 I'm Thaíssa, a Site Reliability Engineer from Brazil🇧🇷.

-- 🔭  I'm currently working at Tucows
-- 🌱  I'm currently learning French, Project Management and Kafka
+- 🔭  I'm currently studying towards AWS and Kubernetes certifications
-- 🙅🏻‍♀️  I'm not looking to make a job change at the moment
 - 📫  How to reach me: email me on `me at thaissa dot me`
 - 😄  Pronouns: she/her
-- ⚡   Fun fact: I have two cats 🐈‍⬛🐖 and love playing Animal Crossing🎮
+- ⚡   Fun fact: I have two cats 🐈‍⬛🐖 and love playing FH5 🏎💨

 ### 💻 Technologies